vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 If Descartes is not right and thinking does not imply that I am, then what does?
 What is then left for a human to be?
 If there is only matter, is the human mind also matter, and is the mind replicable in a machine?
+There is a fun quote an old Anime movie Ghost in the Shell (1995).

 > What we see now is like a dim image in a mirror.
 Then we shall see face to face. - [1 Corinthians 13:12 (Ghost in the Shell)](https://youtu.be/AzovpBgscGk?si=BMkpY4Miwyt6zm7L&t=190)